What To Do in Dubrovnik: A Guide of the Top Things To Do in Dubrovnik, Croatia by JetSettingFools.com

 Dubrovnik Wall Views from on top, Croatia

-The city walls are a Dubrovnik must-see – and they are impossible to miss!
-However, the real excitement about the walls is walking on top of them.
-In fact, walking the walls is consistently rated as the top thing to do in Dubrovnik, Croatia.
+The city walls are a Dubrovnik must-see!
+In fact, walking the walls is consistently rated as the top thing to do in Dubrovnik.

-The protective walls that encircle the Old Town provide vantage points over the orange tiled rooftops, down the Stradun and out to the Adriatic Sea.
-A highlight of the Dubrovnik Walls Walk is climbing up Minceta Tower for unparalleled views.
-The unique perspective is a super way to get acquainted with the area – and one of our recommended scenic Dubrovnik Viewpoints
+The fortifications that encircle the Old Town provide spectacular vantage points.
+These unique perspectives are a super way to get acquainted with the area and one of our favorite Dubrovnik Viewpoints

 Dubrovnik Walls Walk Details